open-weather-vision/vantjs/README.md

 # vantjs
-vantjs is a javascript/typescript interface to the Davis Vantage Pro, Pro 2 and Vue.
+vantjs is a javascript/typescript interface to the Davis Vantage Pro, Pro 2 and Vue. <br>
-‼ Development still in progress. ‼
+❌ Development still in progress.
+Many features are not finished and not stable<br>
+⏩ Version 0.1.0 is released very soon offering basic functionality to interact with your Vantage Pro, Pro 2 and Vue.

 # Installation (not working yet)